Built on the site of the former brewery, Gwazi was a dueling wooden roller coaster designed by Great Coasters

 “No decisions have been made about what lies ahead for Gwazi or for the future plans of that area of Busch Gardens,” said Park President Jim Dean.
 “But, we are always looking for ways to enhance guests’ experiences, so stay tuned for more news.”

-Since its closing, rumors have swirled as to what might replace Gwazi, or if it might receive new life as a refurbished/re-tracked roller coaster.
-Starting in the fall of 2015, the queue and station have been used for one of the haunted houses at Howl-O-Scream.
+Following its closing, rumors swirled as to what might replace Gwazi, or if it might receive new life as a refurbished/re-tracked roller coaster.
+Starting in the fall of 2015, the queue and station were used for one of the haunted houses at Howl-O-Scream.

 Additional details and images on Gwazi will be added in the future.